Pray the Devil Back to Hell: Synopsis

 A group of ordinary women in Liberia, led by Leymah Gbowee, came together to pray for peace.
 Armed only with white T-shirts and the courage of their convictions, they demanded a resolution to the country’s civil war.

 Under Leymah Gbowee's leadership, the women managed to force a meeting with President Charles Taylor and extract a promise from him to attend peace talks in Ghana.
 Gbowee then led a delegation of Liberian women to Ghana to continue to apply pressure on the warring factions during the peace process.
 They staged a silent protest outside of the Presidential Palace, Accra, bringing about an agreement during the stalled peace talks.

 Asatu Bah Kenneth is featured in the film.
-She is currently Assistant Minister for Administration and Public Safety of the Liberian Ministry of Justice.
+She was as of 2011 the Assistant Minister for Administration and Public Safety of the Liberian Ministry of Justice.
 At the time, she was the president of the Liberia Female Law Enforcement Association.
 Inspired by the work of the Christian women's peace initiative, she formed the Liberian Muslim Women's Organization to work for peace.

 Working together, over 3,000 Christian and Muslim women mobilized their efforts, and as a result, the women were able to achieve peace in Liberia after a 14-year civil war and helped bring to power the country's first female head of state.